 The students will be able to compare and contrast the characteristics of

 (P) When science investigation is done the way it was done before, we expect to get a very

-(N) Sometimes people arent sure what will happen because they dont know everything that might be having an effect.
+(N) Sometimes people aren't sure what will happen because they don't know everything

 (C) In doing science, it is often helpful to work with a team and to share findings with

 Invitation to Learn:

 - Pass out the Animal Matching Cards to the students.
 Explain that for each picture